averias/redis-time-series/README.md

 - `range`: a `TimestampRange` object
 - `count`: (optional) maximum number of returned samples per time-series
-- `agregation`: (optional) aggregation rule
+- `aggregation`: (optional) aggregation rule

 **TimestampRange**

 It represents a timestamp filter for the query:
 - `from`: (optional) start timestamp value, if it's not specified or `undefined` represents the minimum possible timestamp (0)
-- `to`: (optional) end timestamp value, if it's not specified or `undefined` represents the maximum possible timestamp (current timestamp in the redis server)
+- `to`: (optional) end timestamp value, if it's not specified or `undefined` represents the maximum possible timestamp (current timestamp in the Redis server)

 `TimestampRange(from?: number, to?: number)`